AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 ### Certificate Validity Dates {#certificate-validity-dates}

-Cloud Manager expects the SSL certificate to be valid for at least 90 days into the future

-Check the validity of the certificate chain.
+Cloud Manager expects the SSL certificate to be valid for at least 90 days into the future.
+You should check the validity of the certificate chain.